Special Saga Dawa Festival Tour 2024

 This special tour takes you to the sacred Mount Kailash during the biggest festival of the year.
 Saga Dawa Festival celebrated the day of Buddha’s birth, enlightenment,and death.
 It attracts thousands of pilgrims from all around Tibet, India, and the world.
 You will see the greatest diversity of Tibetan national dress as people wear their best clothes for the festival.

-Tour includes 3-day trekking around Mount Kailash.
+The tour includes 3-day trek around Mount Kailash.
 This is a pilgrimage route that every Buddhist wants to complete at least once in a lifetime.
-On the first day of trek we will reach the main celebration area where you will see the change of the poles.
-During the second day of the trek around Mount Kailash we will go over the highest point of the trek – Dolma la pass (5,640 meters/ 18,600 ft).
-The third day of the trek will go along mountain streams through gorgeous valley.
+On the first day of trek, we will reach the main celebration area where you will see the change of the poles.
+During the second day of the trek around Mount Kailash, we will go over the highest point of the trek – Dolma la Pass (5,640 meters/ 18,600 ft).
+On the third day of the trek will go along mountain streams through a gorgeous valley.

 Group Tour: max 10 people

 Prices start from $2085 (based on standard accommodation, double occupancy in the hotel rooms)

 Level of difficulty: medium to difficult.
 You will have enough time to acclimatize before the trek.